MaximBuz/heazy-svg-creator/README.md

 [![Product Name Screen Shot][product-screenshot]](https://heazy.studio/)

-heazy.studio let's you generate cool SVG designs for your website projects (or presentations if thats your thing).
+Heazy let's you generate cool SVG designs for your website projects (and presentations, if thats your thing).
-Generate unique and funky vector graphics within minutes, without the pain of learning any advanced graphics editing tool like Adobe's illustrator.
+Easily generate unique and funky vector graphics within minutes right inside your browser, without having to learn any advanced graphical tools like Adobe illustrator.

-You can easily download your desings and reuse them in React, HTML, Adobe Products, PowerPoint etc.
+You can download your desings and reuse the code in React, HTML, Adobe Products, PowerPoint etc.

 <p align="right">(<a href="#top">back to top</a>)</p>